• Latest

 Pull your finger down from the top of the screen to do that.
 This will reveal the Quick Settings panel on your phone.

 Switch off the icons for Wi-Fi, Bluetooth, and Location (or GPS) to the off position.
-They must be designed to reflect disablement and alert the user.
+They must be designed to reflect disability and alert the user.

 Enable Airplane Mode: